 Bangkok is becoming a popular tourist destination, for whatever purpose of your traveling, either for shopping, sightseeing, backpacking, there is always something for you.
 If you are a sightseer and looking for the best area to stay in Bangkok for sightseeing, this guide will definitely save you time searching!

-Staying in the right neighbourhood will cut down the time of traveling, save money and have more time to enjoy the good stuff.
-Here are our top list of the best area to stay in Bangkok for sightseeing base on the location, the traffic and our own experience.
+Staying in the right neighborhood will cut down the time of traveling, save money, and have more time to enjoy the good stuff.
+Here is our top list of the best area to stay in Bangkok for sightseeing base on the location, the traffic, and our own experience.

-There are many options that you travel to the Old City from tuk tuk, taxi, bus to ferry but I personally recommmend you taking a boat along the Chao Phraya river, it is a pleasant way to reach Bangkok’s Old town for sightseeing.
+There are many options that you travel to the Old City from a tuk-tuk, taxi, bus to ferry but I personally recommend you take a boat along the Chao Phraya river, it is a pleasant way to reach Bangkok’s Old town for sightseeing.

 Stay in The Old City will give you a great access to the area.
 There aren’t as many accommodation choices as other Bangkok downtown Sukhumvit, Siam, Silom, Pratunam but it makes up by the quality of outstanding homestay and hotels.

-Bangkok’s Chinatown, known locally as Yaowarat, is one of the most vibrant, authentic neighbourhoods.
-It has fascinating temples and mesmerising street life, galleries, bars, restaurants and offer incredible selection of street food after dark.
+Bangkok’s Chinatown, known locally as Yaowarat, is one of the most vibrant, authentic neighborhoods.
+It has fascinating temples and mesmerizing street life, galleries, bars, restaurants, and offers an incredible selection of street food after dark.